Prepare your company for succession

 Takeover clause

 This concerns assets that are legally owned by one of the partners, but that are used for the partnership.
-The takeover clause (overnamebeding) stipulates that in the event of the resignation or death of a partner the others have the right to take over the assets that are legally the property of the withdrawer or deceased.
+The takeover clause (overnamebeding) stipulates that in the event of the death of a partner, the others have the right to take over the assets that are legally the property of the deceased.

 With a term life you arrange that your dependents receive a benefit for a certain period after you have passed away.
 This way you ensure that they do not get into financial problems.